South Dakota Court Records

 The Difference Between a Divorce and an Annulment in South Dakota

 South Dakota allows couples whose marriages are recognized under its family law to seek release from a marriage contract through divorce or annulment.
-The South Dakota judiciary handles the filing, reviewing, and adjudication of these cases and court records are available to interested persons.
+The South Dakota judiciary handles the filing, reviewing, and adjudication of these cases; court records are available to interested persons.

 What is a South Dakota Divorce Decree?